 - Decision making

-The authors state that regular family business meetings are essentials to ensure there is a continual alignment of individual need, the family, and the business.
+The authors state that regular family business meetings are essential to ensure there is a continual alignment of individual needs, the family, and the business.
 A family business meeting framework/guidelines are provided.

 The booklet provides a new perspective on the transition process.
 Some recent statistics from Grant Thorton are provided: